Market Street Bridge (Ohio River): History

 The bridge was designed by E.K.
 Morse, who worked for numerous Pittsburgh steel companies and organized the Pittsburgh Flood Commission.
 Morse designed many bridges located over rivers including the Allegheny, Monongahela, Niagara, and Kentucky.
 He also worked with the Roeblings on the design of the famous Brooklyn Bridge in New York City.
 Morse is also known on an international level as the designer of the Hawkesbury River Railway Bridge in Australia constructed in 1887.
 Morse died in 1942.

 The Market Street Bridge, which was at one time known as the Steubenville Bridge, was the result of a project of the Steubenville Bridge Company.
 This company is believed to have been created with the sole purpose of creating the Market Street Bridge.
-It is rumored that Steubenville businessman Dohrman Sinclair had an agreement with the Follansbee Brothers of West Virginia that if the Market Street Bridge was erected, than the Brothers would create a steel mill on the farm lands of the West Virginia side located less than 1 mi from the construction site of the bridge.
+It is rumored that Steubenville businessman Dohrman Sinclair had an agreement with the Follansbee Brothers of West Virginia that if the Market Street Bridge was erected, then the Brothers would create a steel mill on the farm lands of the West Virginia side located less than 1 mi from the construction site of the bridge.

 This mill would become known as Wheeling Pittsburgh Steel Coke Works, which is now known as Mountain State Carbon.
 The mill would benefit from the construction of the bridge, as workers would easily commute to work utilizing the bridge.
 The Mill has also played an important role in the local economy.
 Upon its opening to foot traffic on July 2, 1905, the Market Street Bridge was sufficient and successful.
-Two weeks later, the Bridge opened to vehicular traffic as it awaited for repairs to the connecting road on the West Virginia side.
+Two weeks later, the Bridge opened to vehicular traffic as it awaited repairs to the connecting road on the West Virginia side.

 The first two customers at the toll booth were William M. Helms, a local insurance agent, and John J. Dillon, the manager of Altamont park.
 They both bought their tickets for 5 cents each and were able to cross as pedestrians.
 The first vehicle to cross the Bridge was that of E.W.
 Cooper, the superintendent of construction, and his wife.
 The bridge was constructed to accommodate streetcars and other motor vehicles.
 In fact, the bridge originally had wood-based floors around the streetcar tracks.
 However, this caused numerous fires and developers were forced to lay pavement over the wood.
 In 1917, the Steubenville Bridge Company sold the bridge for an unknown price to the owners of the streetcar line, the West Penn Traction Company.